kwestin/dac-purple-teaming-workshop/README.md

 ![Panther Log Source Configure](/img/okta6.png)
 7. Congratulatsions you just onboarded your first data source!

-**L1: Exercise 3: Enable Detection Packs**
+**Lab 1: Exercise 3: Enable Detection Packs**
 1. Navigate to Build > Packs and search for "Okta"
 2. Update and enable "Panther Okta Pack"
 ![Panther Okta Pack](/img/packs1.png)

-## Lab 2 -
+## Lab 2 - Detected Admin Console Access & Scheduled Searches

+**Lab 2: Exercise 1**
-In this exercise we will write another detection, this one will be to detect when a user successfully logs into the admin console
+In this exercise we will write a new detection using what we have learned so far.
+We will want to write a detection for when a user successfully logs into the admin console.

-We will start with the log data for this event
+We will start with the log data for this event:

 <details>
 	<summary>Click To View: Sample Okta Event For Admin Console Access</summary>